Oculus Quest 2: Ensuring Safety with Parental Controls and Best Usage Practices

 What Parental Controls Does Oculus Have?

-Thankfully, to calm parents’ concerns and protect young users, each Oculus Quest VR headset comes with a set of parental controls.
+Thankfully, to calm parents’ concerns and protect young users, each Oculus Meta Quest VR headset comes with a set of parental controls.
 These controls aren’t quite as in-depth as they would be on other devices, like phones and computers, but they’re still useful for restricting access to certain kinds of content.

-In general, the parental controls on the Quest allow parents and guardians to monitor the VR headset usage from another device.
+In general, the parental controls on Meta Quest allow parents and guardians to monitor the VR headset usage from another device.
 In other words, they let you see what your child is using the headset for.
 They also allow you to block certain kinds of content or restrict access to certain apps, individually.

 How to Set Up Parental Controls on Oculus and Oculus Quest 2